 University of Wisconsin-Madison

 While most of the students were sent home, the robots remained working and were delivering food to those who were still living in dorms.
-The robots, from Starship Technologies (yes, again) are currently on pause for the summer for most vendors, but the University of Wisconsin-Madison is planning to have students return to campus starting September 2, 2020, when they'll be able to order pizza, stir fries, coffee and more right to their door.
+The robots, from Starship Technologies (yes, again) are still working, serving up wings from Carson's, smoothies from the Bean & Creamery and snacks from the Flamingo Run — plus more.

 The University of Texas at Dallas

-Starship Technologies robots showed up in January 2020 at the University of Texas at Dallas, delivering food from 10 different food court locations including smoothies, burgers, gyros and pizza.
-While they're on break for the summer, the robots are expected to be up and running come fall, as the university does plan to open for the fall 2020 semester.
+Starship Technologies robots showed up in January 2020 at the University of Texas at Dallas, delivering food from 10 different food court locations including smoothies, burgers, gyros and pizza, and you can still have these guys deliver this year too.

 How To Create Smart Dorm Room - GearBrain TV Introduction www.youtube.com